LinuxForHealth/FHIR/conformance/fhir-ig-davinci-hrex/README.md

-This profile HL7 FHIR® Da Vinci Health Record Exchange (HRex) 0.2.0 - STU R1 - 2nd ballot.
+The contents in this module are from HL7 FHIR® Da Vinci Health Record Exchange (HRex) 0.2.0 - STU R1 - 2nd ballot.

 Downloaded from http://hl7.org/fhir/us/davinci-hrex/2020Sep/